robvanlopik/picod-pharo/README.md

 ### Notes

 This driver was developed and tested on a Raspberry Pi 4.
-I suppose it will run on other Linuxes as well, but I don't have one.
+I also confirmed it runs an a 64-bits Linux box.
 It does *not* work on Windows because Pharo SerialPort can not communicate with the RP2040 (Pico) although Windows shows its corresponding COM port.
 I am trying to investigate.
 It seems specific to both the SerialPlugin and the RP2040 USB implementation that is based on TinyUSB.
 But Python and PuTTY communicate OK with the RP2040.

 Load with:
 ```